yipengsun/umd_phd_thesis/slides.md

 - QA at Maryland: **reverse-engineered** a cli program to init & ctrl DCB in batch
     - `dcbutil.py write 1c 1 -g 3`
     - 270 produced & tested at Maryland
-- QA at CERN: write a one-click panel for test
+- QA at CERN: wrote a one-click panel for test
     - 260 shipped to CERN
     - QA'ed them all, ensure no damage in shipping